UPDATED October 2021 Blog / Real Estate on Social Media

 - Firstly, reply to EVERY comment.

-- Secondly, post at a time when you’ll be available to reply.
+- Secondly, post your real estate social media posts at a time when you’ll be available to reply.
 It’s especially important to reply to comments that come in within the first hour of posting.

 - Thirdly, set up alerts so that you’re notified when someone comments on your post.